jazz4ursoul/chromatic_number/README.md

 First you enter the number of vertices.
 In the k-th string after that you enter the number of adjacent vertices to k-th vertex and then their numbers.

 Vertices numbers lie in [0, n-1], where n is the number of vertices.
-If the input is incorrect, the program fails.
+If the input is incorrect, the program returns an error.

 ## Output format